 Serving as an IM rep is one way to start building recreational leadership skills.
 The IM activities program also hires and trains students to work as intramural referees, scorekeepers and timekeepers.
 If you like sports, like to have fun, and want to enhance your leadership and assertiveness skills, this is the job for you.
 Students with work-study eligibility are encouraged to apply.Intramural Coordinator:

 IFC is the governing body for the men's fraternities, composed of elected representatives from each of Willamette's fraternities.

 The Leadership Consultants are a new group from the Office of Student Activities.
 They are here to help student organizations and their leaders succeed.
 They have experience with running and being a part of a variety of student groups.
 They are here to offer resources, support, training, guidance, and help with problem solving.
-You can find them on the 2nd floor of the UC at the following hours or email them at leadershipconsultants@
+You can find them on the 2nd floor of the UC (hours TBA) or email them at leadershipconsultants@

 NSOCO Leaders assist new students in doing community service in Salem and surrounding areas during the week-long Jump Start program in mid-August.
 The team of five lead evening activities and reflection, encouraging students to bring meaning to their experiences and their role in the Salem community.

 Located int the Montag Center, the Willamette Outdoor Program is a fantastic resource for the Willamette community to connect the varied and great aspects of the Pacific Northwest.
-We provide a variety of services that help students, faculty and staff through guided outings, gear rental, training opportunities and connection to related local events.
+We provide a variety of services that help students, faculty and staff through guided outings, gear rental and connection to related local events.
 We can even assist you in planning your own outings!

 The Opening Days staff facilitates the adjustment of each year's entering class to academic and campus life at Willamette during a five-day orientation program.
 Opening Days Coordinator and Leadership Team applications available in November and Leader applications available in January.